Home Reviews 3 Best Flea and Tick Treatments for Dogs Compared: Frontline vs. Seresto...

 Vet's Best Flea and Tick Home Spray Review: My Personal Favorite

-By now you can probably see that safety and health are two of my biggest concerns when purchasing products for our pets.
-Cancer, liver disease, heart problems and so many other serous health conditions in pets are on the rise, and I believe that a good deal of these issues are linked to unsafe products that we use on our pets and around our homes.
+By now, you can probably see that safety and health are two of my biggest concerns when purchasing products for our pets.
+Cancer, liver disease, heart problems, and so many other serious health conditions in pets are on the rise, and I believe that a good deal of these issues are linked to unsafe products that we use on our pets and around our homes.

-Two years ago I stumbled onto Vet's Best Flea and Tick Home Spray and I fell in love.
-Not only is this product safe, it's effective too!
-I tried making homemade flea and tick spray, but buying this is so much more convenient and it doesn't cost much more than the ingredients I was buying when I was making the homemade stuff.
+Two years ago, I stumbled onto Vet's Best Flea and Tick Home Spray, and I fell in love.
+Not only is this product safe, but it's effective, too!
+I tried making homemade flea and tick spray, but buying this is so much more convenient, and it doesn't cost much more than the ingredients I was buying when I was making the homemade stuff.

-TVet's Best Flea and Tick Home Sprayhe other advantage that sets this product apart from the other two on this list is its versatility.
+Vet's Best Flea and Tick Home Spray - Dog Flea and Tick Treatment for Home - Plant-Based Formula - Certified Natural Oils,Green - 32 oz The other advantage that sets this product apart from the other two on this list is its versatility.
 Unlike topical treatments and collars, you can use this spray on your pet and around your home!

-When using topical treatments or collars, you get rid of the fleas on your dog but they do nothing for the fleas around your home.
-Vet's Best Flea and Tick Home Spray can be used to completely get rid of fleas.
-You can treat your dog, your carpets, your furniture and Fido's bedding.
+When using topical treatments or collars, you get rid of the fleas on your dog, but they do nothing for the fleas around your home.
+Vet's Best Flea and Tick Home Spray can be used to get rid of fleas completely.
+You can treat your dog, your carpets, your furniture, and Fido's bedding.

-It's also much cheaper than the other two best flea and tick treatment for dogs that I've discussed.
+It's also much cheaper than the other two best flea and tick treatments for dogs that I've discussed.
 You can purchase a 32-ounce bottle of this spray for just $6.89 from online retailers like Amazon.
 Of course, you're going to use more of this since you'll be spraying it all over your home.
-But, it's definitely more affordable than the other two options.
+But it's definitely more affordable than the other two options.

-Because it is affordable, safe, easy to use and effective at killing fleas, flea eggs and ticks, Vet's Best Flea and Tick Home Spray is the best flea and tick treatment for dogs in my opinion.
-Factor in it's natural smell of clove and peppermint and the fact that it repels mosquitoes, and it's easy to see why other pet owners rave about it too!
+Because it is affordable, safe, easy to use, and effective at killing fleas, flea eggs, and ticks, Vet's Best Flea and Tick Home Spray is the best flea and tick treatment for dogs, in my opinion.
+Factors include its natural smell of clove and peppermint and the fact that it repels mosquitoes, and it's easy to see why other pet owners rave about it, too!

 Disclosure: We may earn affiliate commissions at no cost to you from the links on this page.
 This did not affect our assessment of products.
 Read more here and find full disclosure here.